pigeon-as/pigeon-mesh/README.md

 ## Performance

 A joining node is visible cluster-wide within seconds.
-A failure is detected in a few seconds (`lan`) or ~30s (`wan` default).
-Both grow only logarithmically with cluster size, so it stays responsive into the thousands.
+A failed node is detected and dropped in a few seconds on the `lan` profile or ~30 s on the `wan` default.
+Both grow only logarithmically with cluster size, so it should stay responsive into the thousands.

 ## Limitations